Healthy Homes Assessment Vogeltown

 Vogeltown Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement for all Vogeltown and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory in all Vogeltown and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that prove compliance with any Healthy Homes Standard that apply or will apply during the tenure of an apartment rental.
+• Landlords and property managers must keep records that prove conformance with all Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.

 Starting 1 July 2021

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Starting 1 July 2023